codecov/contributing/CONTRIBUTING.md

 ### Tests Included

 Look for tests.
 There should be functional tests, integration tests or end-to-end tests covering the changes.
 If not, ask for them.
-At Sentry we rely on our test suite to maintain a high quality bar and ship rapidly.
+At Codecov we rely on our test suite to maintain a high quality bar and ship rapidly.

 When reviewing tests double check that the tests cover the requirements of the project or that they cover the defect being fixed.
 Tests should avoid branching and looping as much as possible to prevent bugs in the test code from gaining a foothold.